Skip to main content

 Implemented technologies and standards

-OAuth 2.0 Core Standards
+OAuth 2.0 core standards

 • The OAuth 2.0 Authorization Framework: RFC 6749: Defines procedures for secure authorization of applications including authorization code, implicit, client credentials, and resource owner password credentials flows.